Front view of the JBL Xtreme 3 speaker, showing the red light ON in the battery meter.

 Charger Not Big Enough

-Since many speaker models do not come with a charger adapter, JBL leaves it up to the user to get one that works well.
-Unfortunately though, many folks pick chargers that are too small (do not offer enough current) to do the job well.
+Many speaker models do not come with a charger adapter.
+Indeed in its smaller models JBL leaves it up to the user to get one that works well.
+Unfortunately though, many folks pick chargers that are too small to work well.
 This is of particular concern for the speakers that accept USB-C power.

 The fix is to replace the power adapter, preferably with a beefier, higher output model.
-For USB-C speakers, use an adapter that has a USB-C output, Then, use a USB-C to USB-C cable to connect the two for the fastest charging.
+For USB-C speakers, use an adapter that has a USB-C output.
+In that case, use a USB-C to USB-C cable for the fastest charging.

 3. The USB Charging Cord is Too Long, Thin, or is Defective